2021 Maricopa County presidential ballot audit: Conduct and concerns

-The audit began on April 22, 2021 and was expected to last 60 days.
+The audit began on April 22, 2021, and was expected to last 60 days.
 That day, Arizona Senate Democrats filed a lawsuit to stop the audit.
-The next day Judge Christopher Coury agreed to suspend the audit for three days until the contractors can present documentation on how they will conduct the audit.
+The next day Judge Christopher Coury agreed to suspend the audit for three days until the contractors presented documentation on how they would conduct the audit.
 The suspension was conditioned on the Arizona Senate Democrats posting a $1 million bond to cover the cost that the delay could cost the Arizona State Senate Republicans.
 But because the Arizona State Senate Democrats refused to post the bond, the suspension did not go into effect.
 By May 5, Arizona Senate Democrats reached a settlement with the Arizona Senate Republicans to allow independent elections experts to observe the audit.
-The agreement authorizes Secretary of State Katie Hobbs to file suit against Cyber Ninjas for breach of contract if the company does not live up to the agreement.
+The agreement authorized Arizona Secretary of State Katie Hobbs to file suit against Cyber Ninjas for breach of contract if the company did not live up to the agreement.

 Former Arizona Secretary of State Ken Bennett, a Republican, had been designated as the State Senate's liaison to the audit.
 On May 5, 2021, Hobbs sent a letter to Bennett, detailing additional concerns with the way the audit was being conducted.
 Her letter cited the audit's disclosed procedures (departures from and ignorance of best practices for hand recounts) and the reports of the observers sent from the Secretary of State's office (including sloppy handling of ballots).
-A response from the audit's Twitter account asserted that Hobbs's allegations were "baseless claimes [sic]".
+A response from the audit's official Twitter account asserted that Hobbs's allegations were "baseless claimes [sic]."

-Also on May 5, the United States Department of Justice sent Karen Fann, president of the Arizona State Senate, a letter expressing concerns that the audit may violate federal laws.
-One concern is that the law requires election officials to maintain custody of all voting records for up to 22 months.
-Another concern is that the statement of work for Cyber Ninjas authorizes Cyber Ninjas to knock on voters' doors to ask them if they have voted in the 2020 elections, which may amount to voter intimidation and constitute a violation of the Voting Rights Act of 1965.
+Also on May 5, the United States Department of Justice sent Karen Fann, president of the Arizona State Senate, a letter expressing concerns that the audit might violate federal laws.
+One concern was that the law requires election officials to maintain custody of all voting records for up to 22 months.
+Another concern was that the statement of work for Cyber Ninjas authorized Cyber Ninjas to knock on voters' doors to ask them if they had voted in the 2020 elections, which might amount to voter intimidation and constitute a violation of the Voting Rights Act of 1965.
 After the Department of Justice threatened to sue over this plan, Cyber Ninjas agreed not to do it.